MicrosoftEdge/DevTools/explainers/Sustainability/explainer.md

 Sustainability labeling will be enabled by default but can be disabled to reduce noisiness.
 Categories or issues labeled as sustainable would be prioritized in the ordering of categories and issues.

 ### Sustainability Tab
-The Sustainability tab will be a hub for sustainability-related metrics and provide insight about web app energy consumption, third parties' impact on performance, and best practices to improve sustainability.
+This tab will be a hub for sustainability-related metrics and provide insights about web app energy consumption, third parties' impact on performance, and best practices to improve sustainability.

-Some developers have suggested adding a website carbon calculator to DevTools, similar to the calculator on [Website Carbon](https://www.websitecarbon.com/).
-However, since these algorithms rely on inputting the byte size of the website and applying average ratios (i.e. kWh/byte and CO2 g/kWh) to get a carbon estimate, this methodology leaves many factors unaccounted for.
-Therefore, we propose displaying the carbon calculation as an estimate of carbon emitted from the *network transfer energy that goes into rendering a web app* rather than having the calculation represent the total carbon emissions associated with a web app.
+Although developers requested a web app carbon calculator feature in DevTools, like [Website Carbon](https://www.websitecarbon.com/), these types of algorithms are underdeveloped and inaccurate because they often rely on inputting the byte size of a website and applying average ratios (i.e. kWh/byte and CO2 g/kWh) to get a carbon estimate.
+This type of algorithm is better suited to estimate the carbon emitted from the network transfer energy used to render a web app rather than estimate the total carbon emissions associated with a web app.

 #### Content and Usage
 The Sustainability tab will have three sections: Energy Consumption, Third Party Impact, and Best Practices.